mk-fg/hwctl/README.md

-Optionally integrates with [hwctl] script above, to activate NFC pad via button, so that it doesn't stay powered-on needlessly all the time (and start the script itself via [systemd.path unit] when needed), or to send other commands there, to e.g. power up/down whatever hardware used in `[action: ...]` sections.
+Optionally integrates with [hwctl] script above, to activate NFC pad via button, so that it doesn't stay powered-on needlessly all the time (and start the script itself via [systemd.path unit] when needed), or to send other commands there, to e.g. power up/down whatever hardware used in `[action: ...]` sections, or also to trigger actions via hw buttons directly (without NFC).

 Uses [pyscard] module for NFC reader communication, via [PCSC lite] on linux.